will4381/procrastination-betting/README.md

 ## Problems/Fixes:

-Some problems; added users are overwritten when a simulation is run, betting outside of the simulation needs work, scrolling is weird and some graph data is cutoff, will work on adding more insight into the calculations, needs better simulation or 'mock' UI to simulate an actual app, overall more insight into the algo behaviour and understanding.
+Some problems; betting outside of the simulation needs work, will work on adding more insight into the calculations, needs better simulation or 'mock' UI to simulate an actual app, overall more insight into the algo behaviour and understanding.
 There is also probably some iffy shit in the odd calculations and its integration with the sim, I havent looked at any of the data yet.

 ## Odds Calculation: